cwildman/go-calling-native-image/README.md

 go run .
 ```

-The default runs with only 10 goroutines and usually completes successfully.
+The default runs with only 10 goroutines.

-3. Now try running with 1000 goroutines.
-If it doesn't fail right away try it a few times:
+3. Now try running with 1000 or more goroutines.
+Previously this would fail, but it now works with the CGO wrapper to fetch the IsolateThread.

 ```
 go run .
 1000
 ```

-Eventually you will see a `Fatal error: StackOverflowError:` with a large dump of debug data.